MuMiN-dataset/mumin-build/README.md

 ```

 By default, this loads the large version of the dataset.
 This can be changed by
-setting the `size` argument to one of 'small', 'medium' or 'large'.
-To begin
+setting the `size` argument of `MuminDataset` to one of 'small', 'medium' or
-using the dataset, it first needs to be compiled.
-This will download the
+'large'.
+To begin using the dataset, it first needs to be compiled.
+This will
-dataset, rehydrate the tweets and users, and download all the associated news
+download the dataset, rehydrate the tweets and users, and download all the
-articles, images and videos.
+associated news articles, images and videos.
 This usually takes a while.
 ```python
 >>> dataset.compile()
 MuminDataset(num_nodes=XXXXX, num_relations=XXXXX, size='large', compiled=True)
 ```

-After compilation, the dataset can also be found in the `./mumin` folder as
+After compilation, the dataset can also be found in the `mumin-<size>.hdf`
-separate `csv` files.
-This path can be changed using the `dataset_dir` argument
+file.
+This file name can be changed using the `dataset_path` argument when
-when initialising the `MuminDataset` class.
-If you need embeddings of the
+initialising the `MuminDataset` class.
+If you need embeddings of the nodes, for
-nodes, for instance for use in machine learning models, then you can simply
+instance for use in machine learning models, then you can simply call the
-call the `add_embeddings` method:
+`add_embeddings` method:
 ```python
 >>> dataset.add_embeddings()
 MuminDataset(num_nodes=XXXXX, num_relations=XXXXX, size='large', compiled=True)